kneelinghorse/OODS-Foundry/docs/viz/anti-patterns.md

 - **Fix**: use the `a11y.narrative` block from the provided specs as a template and ensure every component renders `AccessibleTable` fallback.

+## 6. Ignoring Responsive Contracts
+- **Symptom**: Leaving facet grids horizontal on mobile or exposing brush/drag interactions on narrow touch breakpoints.
+- **Issue**: Users are forced to scroll sideways, hover affordances disappear, and Chromatic baselines fail to catch regressions.
+- **Fix**: Consume `scoreResponsiveStrategies()` and follow the emitted adjustments (stack panels vertically, collapse legends, switch to tap-to- isolate).
+Document decisions in the responsive recipe table so design, engineering, and QA stay aligned.

 Keep this checklist handy during reviews and run `pnpm viz:suggest` to confirm the schema-goal pairing lines up with approved patterns.